Deutsche Bank appeals against Libor unfair dismissal case

+* DDR Corp - changes will result in elimination of 65 existing positions

-FRANKFURT Deutsche Bank (DBKGn.DE) launched a legal appeal against a German labor court ruling that forced it to reinstate four fired traders, potentially exposing the lender to new embarrassing testimony.
+FRANKFURT Nov 20 Deutsche Bank launched a legal appeal against a German labour court ruling that forced it to reinstate four fired traders, potentially exposing the lender to new embarrassing testimony.

 Regulators around the world are investigating the role of Deutsche Bank and other banks and brokers in the global rate- rigging scandal.

-Authorities in the United States, Britain and elsewhere have so far fined UBS UBSN.VX, Royal Bank of Scotland (RBS.L), Barclays (BARC.L), Rabobank RABO.UL and broker ICAP IAP.L $3.7 billion for manipulating rates.
+Authorities in the United States, Britain and elsewhere have so far fined UBS, Royal Bank of Scotland, Barclays, Rabobank and broker ICAP $3.7 billion for manipulating rates.

 Deutsche Bank is one of the banks expected to face heavy fines from European Union antitrust regulators.